Family and Community Partnership

 The District’s strategic plan identifies implementing SFUSD’s Standards for Family Partnerships and Empowerment as one of our six priorities to support student success.
 These standards aim to ensure that families are welcome in our schools, have the information they need to be partners in their children’s education, and are included in decision-making at their children’s schools.
 You can find the Six Best Practices areas on the district’s Family Partnerships webpage.

 SFUSD offices, including Early Education and the Student & Family Services Division, provide support to school sites, families, district staff, and community partners to create strong partnerships to support students.

 In addition to volunteering and participating at your school, there are many valuable ways to be involved and support your children’s education!
 To learn more speak with your school’s teachers, family liaison, parent leaders or principal, or go to the Family Partnership Resources page.

 SFUSD Student Family & School Resource Link

-The SFUSD Student Family & School Resource Link helps families navigate all of the SFUSD resources available to them.
+The SFUSD Student Family & School Resource Link helps families navigate all of the SFUSD resources available to them, and connects them to the support they need.
 Students, families and school staff can access the Resource Link in three ways: